marekj/marekj.github.io/_posts/2015-01-19-learn-rubiks-cube-huristic-moves.md

 title: Learn Rubik's Cube with rubytester's heuristic move notation
 ---

 I find official Rubik's cube move notation confusing.
-I get lost with algorithms like U R U' R' U' F' U F. The congitive load is a bit too heavy for me.
+I get lost with algorithms like `U R U' R' U' F' U F`.
+The congitive load is a bit too heavy for me.

 I tried to map the move to some visual vocabulary that makes sense to me, I needed a visual scaffolding system to learn how to solve the Rubik's cube.
 I came up with heuristic moves base on manipulating everyday objects.
 It took me few days of practice and I can now solve the cube in about 2 minutes.
 I don't need to think of those moves any more, it has become muscle memory at this point but I think for a novice there has to be a better way than the official one letter designation for a move.
 It simply sucks unless you have huge determination.
 I hope that this visual vivid vocabulary can help you too.